 Travel keeps you young

 There is nothing more invigorating than travel and the excitement of unknown beautiful vistas as you head toward a new destination.
 The very pace of travel—speeding trains, rocketing jets, ferries, subways, and taxis—presents the world to you anew at every turn.
-What was that crumbling tower that just flew by my Eurail window, and why the heck didn’t I have my camera (or cell phone) ready?
-A use of all 5 senses and an alertness to your environment is required when traveling, which makes you appreciate everything about your newest destination even more than the last.
+What was that crumbling tower that just flew by my Eurail window, and why the heck didn’t I have my camera (or cell phone) ready? of all 5 senses and to your environment is required when traveling, which makes you appreciate everything about your newest destination even more than the last.
 Travel makes life new every day and it renews you as well ...
 Travel is youth itself!

 Youth means better overall health and stamina for the next adventure

 Kayaking, mountain climbing, camping out, backpacking, or exploring unusual seasonal jobs that require a higher level of fitness.
 When you get older, generally you don’t look forward to throwing on a backpack, so use your youthful stamina to build future strength and blaze new trails for others and yourself--now.

 Need inspiration for the road?

 Sometimes it’s helpful to get sage advice from seasoned travelers.
 You will find Nomadic Matt, a New York Times bestselling travel author who teaches young travelers how to make the most of travel here.
 Also, if you're thinking about traveling alone, Kierston Rich, an award-winning solo female traveler has all the tips and packing guides needed for places all around the world here.

 However different travel websites offer unique features, we find that for catching inexpensive flights and landing a good hotel room, the following sites will help you make the most of your dollar: Hotels.com and airfarewatchdog.com.